Film-Skills/aws-tools/README.md

 - `bucket` - The name of the bucket where the key is stored
 - `key` - The object key where the file is located on s3

+### GetObjectMetadataResponse
+Gets information and metadata for an object on S3 without needing to download it in the form of a [GetObjectMetadataResponse](http://docs.aws.amazon.com/sdkfornet/latest/apidocs/items/TS3GetObjectMetadataResponse_NET4_5.html).
+Useful for getting file content length and type as well as any attached Amazon metadata.
+[GetObjectMetadataRequest](http://docs.aws.amazon.com/sdkfornet/latest/apidocs/items/TS3GetObjectMetadataRequest_NET4_5.html)

+- `bucket` - The name of the bucket where the file is stored on S3
+- `key` - The key location of the object on S3

 ### ListObjects [4 Overloads]
 Gets S3 objects in a bucket as a [`List<Amazon.S3.Model.S3Object>`](http://docs.aws.amazon.com/sdkfornet/latest/apidocs/items/TS3S3Object_NET4_5.html), using overload parameters to further filter the results.
 Useful for seeing all keys in a bucket or a sub directory of the bucket.
 [ListObjectsRequest](http://docs.aws.amazon.com/sdkfornet/latest/apidocs/items/TS3ListObjectsRequest_NET4_5.html)